 1.4.
-Fraud Training
+Fraud and Corruption Training

-Providers should be aware of fraud risks that exist within the delivery of employment services and put in place fraud detection practices, policies and procedures, which are proactively reviewed.
-Procedures should include a clear reporting process for suspected fraud.
+Providers should be aware of Fraud and Corruption risks that exist within the delivery of employment services and put in place Fraud and Corruption detection practices, policies and procedures, which are proactively reviewed.
+Procedures should include a clear reporting process for suspected Fraud or Corruption.

 1.4.1.
-Fraud Awareness and Training Expectations
+Fraud and Corruption Awareness and Training Expectations

 Providers must adopt practices to ensure its Personnel are aware of their obligations under the Deed and this Guideline.
-Providers must also ensure all Personnel complete the Fraud Awareness module:
+Providers must also ensure all Personnel complete the Fraud and Corruption training module: